 The Hometown Sports Heroes Education Program was initiated in 2011 by The Hamilton Sports Hall of Fame as The Pathfinders Project.
 It is an evolving partnership between The Hall of Fame, The Hamilton Spectator Newspaper In Education Program, and the Hamilton Wentworth Catholic and Public School Boards.
-Being accepted into over 85 classes within 47 schools in 2013, we hope to expand the reach each year.
+Being accepted into over 140 classes within 85 schools in 2013 and 2014, we hope to expand the reach each year.

 It is a uniquely collaborative effort to bring the stories of our Hall of Famers into the classroom in a fundamental way that not only is inspiring but meets the requirements of curriculum guidelines, crossing multiple disciplines.

 The Hamilton Sports Hall of Fame Pathfinders Education Program was inspired by the stories of its inductees.